mcv-m6-video/mcv-m6-2020-team2/README.md

 optional arguments:
   -h, --help            show this help message and exit -w WEEK, --week WEEK  week to execute.
-Options are [1,2] -t TASK, --task TASK  task to execute.
-Options are [1,2,3,4]
+Options are [1,2,3,4,5] -t TASK, --task TASK  task to execute.
+Options depend on each week.
 ```
 Figures for the results will be saved in `results/`